CVRP/Study Guide

 Registrants are granted a 4 to 6 weeks grace period to submit:

-8. A current Vulnerable Sector Police Check (VSPC)/Criminal Police Check (PC); & current Error & Omissions (E&O)/Liability Insurance
+8. Current Vulnerable Sector Police Check (VSPC)/Criminal Police Check (PC); & Error & Omissions (E&O)/Liability Insurance

 CVRP or CVRP(P) New Application